-While the most visited attractions in the city of Johannesburg have some connection to the apartheid era, the Gauteng Province has so much more to offer.
+Take a city tour of Johannesburg and you will quickly realise the cities most visited attractions have some connection to the apartheid era.
+However, the Gauteng Province has so much more to offer.

 Within a couple of hours drive from Johannesburg city, you can be on safari on a game reserve, in the mountains or experiencing tribal cultures.

 Make the most of your time in Joburg by including these great day trips from Johannesburg in your itinerary.

 Tourism around the area of Johannesburg is on the increase.
 With so many geological wonders and so much natural beauty, it’s no surprise.

 While it is no secret that crime in South Africa is higher than in many other countries, it is much safer than in previous decades.